Weekly Horoscope: A tarot reading of January 10 - January 16, 2022

 Taurus January 2022 Horoscope

 It’s important for you to remember that even though your personal ethics and principles are important, sometimes life brings about unexpected twists and turns that force us to bend and compromise.
-True, having a steadfast moral and ethical compass is essential, but when the moment arrives, it’s important to question them, and ask whether we’re being rigid and dogmatic – or whether we need to double down and hold the fort.
+True, having a steadfast moral and ethical compass is essential, but when the moment arrives, it’s important to question them.
+We need to question whether we’re being rigid and dogmatic, or whether we need to double down and hold the fort.

 If it’s the latter, then that’s great, carry on.
-However, if it’s the former, then it’s important for you to remember that rigidity stifles our growth, while dogmatism narrows our worldview – confining us into a toxic bubble where escape becomes all the more improbable with each passing moment.
-Yes, it can be really difficult to alter one’s principles, but that’s part of life – learning to make adjustments based on the circumstances.
+However, if it’s the former, then it’s important for you to remember that rigidity stifles our growth, while dogmatism narrows our worldview.
+That ultimately confines us into a toxic bubble where escape becomes all the more improbable with each passing moment.
+Yes, it can be really difficult to alter one’s principles, but learning to make adjustments based on the circumstances is part of life.

 Gemini January 2022 Horoscope

-This is a powerful week for you to grab onto various opportunities, even life itself, and charge full speed ahead.
+This is a powerful week for you to grab onto various opportunities and charge full speed ahead.
 After all, your ruling planet, Mercury, shall go retrograde on the fifteenth of this month, for the first time this year.
-So consider this the little ‘grace period’ for you to quickly hustle away and do the needful before – well, you kinda know how life gets oh so messy during mercury retrogrades in more ways than one.
+So consider this the little ‘grace period’ for you to quickly hustle away and do what’s necessary beforehand.
+Well, you kinda know how life gets oh so messy during Mercury retrogrades in more ways than one.

 It’s important for you to understand the value of having an ‘early start’.
-This way, you can not only be one step ahead of the competition – professionally, and personally – but you can also be prepared for whatever life throws your way (especially during the retrograde).
+This way, you can not only be one step ahead of the competition (both in your personal and professional life), but you can also be prepared for whatever life throws your way (especially during the retrograde).
 Channel your natural ‘nervous energy’ towards being super productive, making the most of all the opportunities headed your way before the retrograde.

 Cancer January 2022 Horoscope

 Sometimes it may feel as though you’re fighting an uphill battle all alone against an entire army of external foes and internal demons.
-When this feeling occurs, it’s so important for you to understand that nothing and no one can really defeat you, nor bring you down, until and unless you give it permission to do so.
+When this feeling occurs, it’s important for you to understand that nothing can really defeat you or bring you down unless you give it permission to do so.
 As long as your will remains strong, and you’re able to bravely stand tall in spite of how hard it is, you’ll power through.

 What you must remember is that not everything must be a personal battle till the end.
 Even if the situation at hand seems dire, there is always a peaceful and safe way out – perhaps even a victorious one.
 Furthermore, you are not alone in this.
-There are many out there willing to help you out – personally and professionally – and even in the spirit realm.
+There are many out there willing to help you out, be it personally, professionally and even in the spirit realm.
 All you have to do is ask.
 Doing so will bring powerful help from surprising sources.

 Leo January 2022 Horoscope